-- Don't use past papers as they are used in school to prepare the children. - Attend any SATs meetings at school (or read any literature sent home). - Talk to your child's class teacher if you have any concerns rather than worry your child. - Encourage your child to talk to their teacher or a trusted adult (including yourself) about their anxieties.
+- Use past papers - Attend any SATs meetings at school (or read any literature sent home). - Talk to your child's class teacher if you have any concerns rather than worry your child. - Encourage your child to talk to their teacher or a trusted adult (including yourself) about their anxieties.
 Don't forget that a small amount of anxiety is normal and not harmful. - Give your child a quiet, distraction free space to complete homework or study. - Give your child time to go outside and reduce screen time. - Ensure your child is eating and drinking well and getting a good amount of sleep. - Plan something nice and fun for the weekends before and after SATs.
 This will help them to relax before the SATs and give them something to look forward to after.